-Plant matter acts as a sponge for water.
-If gutters are clogged, remove debris and run water through them to check for leaks.
+Make sure gutters and downspouts are unclogged – If gutters are clogged, remove debris and run water through them to check for leaks.

-After evaluating the exterior of your home it’s time to go indoors.
+After evaluating the exterior of your home, it’s time to go indoors.
 If your home has attic access, venture into your attic space.
-Once in the attic you want to check for:
+Once in the attic, you want to check for:

 Stains or ruptures in the roof sheeting – If the plywood decking in your attic is stained, it is a sign that the shingles and underlayment have leaked.

 Rust or staining around nails – Again, this is a sign that water has leaked through.
 Nails can be resealed from above.